aquasecurity/traceeshark/README.md

 :information_source: Any options configured will be used along with the preset, if selected.

+#### Interface Toolbar

+Clicking `View -> Interface Toolbars` and selecting the "Tracee" option will add a toolbar to the Window.
+This toolbar can be used for controlling the Tracee live capture.

+When running a remote capture, the ***Copy output*** button will copy the output folder  containing captured artifacts and Tracee logs to your computer.
+They will be placed at `/tmp/traceeshark` on Linux/Mac and at `%APPDATA%\Traceeshark` on Windows, unless configured otherwise in the capture settings.

+The ***Copy output on stop*** checkbox specifies whether the output folder should be copied automatically when the capture stops.
+Note that it will only be copied if the capture was stopped using the toolbar's ***Stop*** button, and not Wireshark's red stop button!

+:warning: The ***Stop*** button is the preferred way to stop Tracee live captures.
+This is because the way Wireshark stops captures on Windows and Mac is unreliable and may prevent proper cleanup from happening.

 ## Build from source

 The general flow of building Traceeshark is as follows: